sjoerdvandommelen/id5415/collections/_id5415/3-1-self-study.md

 ---
 layout: course-page
-title: "Sensors and time series data"
+title: "Sensors and time-series data"
 permalink: /module3/self-study
 description: "Prototyping Connected Product - Self-Study 3"
 self-study-id: 3
 self-study-of: id5415-3
 tags:
-introduction: In this module, the self-study material focus on sensors and the data they generate in the form of time series.
+introduction: In this module, the self-study material focus on sensors and the data they generate in the form of time-series.
 We will explore the most common sensors with their challenges and opportunities.
 We will introduce the concept of events as data point input the system and triggers actions.
 Finally, we will distinguish between different options of data processing.
 ---

 ---